Adaptive cruise control* - set time interval

 At low speed, when the distances are short, the adaptive cruise control increases the time interval slightly.

 The adaptive cruise control allows the time interval to vary noticeably in certain situations in order to allow the car to follow the vehicle in front smoothly and comfortably.

 Note that a short time interval only allows the driver a short time to react and take action if any unforeseen traffic problem should arise.

-The same symbol is also shown when Distance Alert is activated.
+The same symbol is also shown when Distance Warning function is activated.

 Only use the time intervals permitted by local traffic regulations.